popebob/popebob.github.io/README.md

 - Visual Basic for Applications and Access-based Materials Resource Planning (MRP) Software, developed to force Central IT to deploy SAP where previously refused
 - Local lead for ITIL-based ITSM tool roll-out, training, CMDB data architecture and operation, workflow automation
 - Returned 1 FTE headcount in a 4 FTE department due to helpdesk ticket reduction
-- Successfully delivered NAFTA PBX conversion from legacy system to managed service with local last mile; hepling to define service delivery model, training all North American resources
+- Successfully delivered NAFTA PBX conversion from legacy system to managed service with local last mile; helping to define service delivery model, training all North American resources

-> Tech Stack (local or regional, no Central responsibilites)
+> Tech Stack (local or regional, no Central responsibilities)

 - Windows Server and Client
 - Microsoft Office